OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial-vs.md

 > - Navigates between slides

 > [!TIP]
-> If you want a completed version of this tutorial, head over to the [Office Add-ins samples repo on GitHub](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/tutorials/powerpoint-tutorial).
+> If you want a completed version of this tutorial, visit the [Office Add-ins samples repo on GitHub](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/tutorials/powerpoint-tutorial).

 ## Prerequisites